micahwoods/micahwoods.github.io/_posts/2020-07-08-variation-in-humus-from-point-to-point-same-green.md

 ![multiple samples collected from the same green](/img/multiple_samples_keya_11.jpg)

 What about the humus?
 What's the spatial variability of that?
-I've been doing some research about this too, and I checked the cv of those greens.
+I've been doing some research about this too, and I checked the cv of samples taken from the same green.
 These data are from samples taken to a 10 cm depth (4 inches), with the undecayed material removed.
 This is the organic matter you see on regular soil tests---this is the humus.
 This is the number to look at for estimates of nitrogen mineralization and for calculating the contribution of soil organic matter to the soil CEC.
 For evaluating sand topdressing requirements, or assessing sand topdressing effect, I'd use OM246.

 This is a small dataset, with 75 samples so far from six greens.
 The median cv for these is 13%.
 It's almost the same as the variability in the total organic matter at the surface.